Lucas-Froguel/devgrid/README.md

 because a new job will start and keep doing the job - this way we avoid duplications and fulfill the requirement of 60 requests per minute the api imposes to us.

+We could have added to the cities a `date` or `date+hour` tag, if we decided that our data was only good enough for a day or for some given hours.
+As this did not enter the requirements of the project, I did not implement this solution.

 # How to run

 In order to run the application, you only need three commands.
 First,